Best tablet for students 2024

 Reasons to avoid

 Samsung makes some of the best Android phones for students, so it's no surprise that it also makes some of the best tablets.
-The Tab S9 series is the top of the range for Samsung meaning these tablets have excellent AMOLED displays with 120Hz support, a powerful SoC, and an up-to-date build of Android 14 available for download.
-The Snapdragon 8 Gen 2 SoC powering this tablet is one of the best mobile chips you can get with an octa-core CPU and enough power for gaming.
-That all means that it should breeze through schoolwork for the next few years so you can stay focused.
+The Tab S9 series is at the top of Samsung's range, meaning these tablets have excellent AMOLED displays with 120Hz support, a powerful SoC, and an up-to-date build of Android 14, which is available for download.
+The Snapdragon 8 Gen 2 SoC powering this tablet is one of the best mobile chips you can get, with an octa-core CPU and enough power for gaming.
+That means that you should breeze through schoolwork for the next few years to stay focused.

-When it comes to storage, the base model comes with 128GB with an upgrade to 256GB available.
-The 128GB model comes with 8GB of RAM while the 256GB model gets 12GB to work with.
+When it comes to storage, the base model comes with 128GB, with an upgrade to 256GB available.
+The 128GB model has 8GB of RAM, while the 256GB model gets 12GB to work with.
 If you plan to use the Galaxy Tab S9 as your primary device, the extra RAM with the 256GB model is a sensible upgrade.
 If you've also got a laptop for your heavier workloads, though, the 8GB version should be fine.
-Regardless of the version you choose, you can upgrade the storage down the line thanks to a microSD card slot.
+Regardless of your version, you can upgrade the storage down the line thanks to a microSD card slot.

-Samsung bundles its excellent S Pen with this tablet so you're ready to take notes right out of the box.
-Besides that, the S Pen can be useful for navigating spreadsheets, large documents, or even just old text-heavy websites that weren't designed with touch in mind.
+Samsung bundles its excellent S Pen with this tablet, so you're ready to take notes right out of the box.
+The S Pen can also be useful for navigating spreadsheets, large documents, or even old text-heavy websites that weren't designed with touch in mind.
+If you have the budget and want a larger size Samsung tablet, you should consider the new Galaxy Tab S10 series.
+For whatever reason, there's no standard Tab S10 but just the S10 Plus and S10 Ultra tablets which cost the same as their previous-gen counterparts.

 Best Apple tablet